Conference Agenda

 A City Shaping Tower and Precinct: Salesforce Tower Sydney

-Sydney’s 263m tall Salesforce Tower, designed by Foster + Partners, is a catalytic development that has enabled revitalisation of a large precinct in Sydney CBD’s adjacent to Circular Quay and Sydney harbour.
+Sydney’s 263m tall Salesforce Tower, designed by Foster + Partners in association with Architecus, is a catalytic development that has enabled revitalisation of a large precinct in Sydney CBD’s adjacent to Circular Quay and Sydney harbour.
 Development of the tower has delivered new pedestrian retail laneways, a rebuilt Jackson on George bar and restaurant, public bike hub, incubation spaces, a new community building that includes Australia’s largest indigenous urban artwork by Daniel Boyd and the newly created George Street Plaza.
-The presentation would outline the project and its attributes, and explore the process, challenges and lessons learned delivering this iconic and city shaping project.
+The presentation will outline the project and its attributes, and explore the process, challenges and lessons learned designing and delivering this iconic and city shaping project.

 Join Dario, Principal, Architectus, a Canberra born and educated architect and Muir Livingstone, Partner, Foster + Partners, who are both frequent visitors to Canberra and have an ongoing personal connection to the city.
 Muir was one of the lead designers from Foster + Partners responsible for the tower’s design.
 Dario worked closely with Muir from the design competition stage back in 2016 through to final delivery in 2022.
 He was also the Principal in Charge/lead architect for the local executive architectural team from Architectus responsible for delivery of the project.